bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

 #### User Privacy

-* In the early days just after segwit is activated, there may be limited number of segwit transactions in the network.
-* Using segwit transaction when it is uncommon may make Bitcoin tracking easier.
+* Until segwit transactions are commonplace, this transaction type may make Bitcoin tracking easier.
 * Using P2SH-P2WPKH as default change output may also have an impact on privacy.

 #### Transaction Fee Estimation